Candidates for Co-President

 Lill has been active in AAUW since moving to Wilmington, NC in July of 1996.
 She was the secretary of the Wilmington branch, served as president and co-president 1999-2003 in two consecutive terms.
 Shortly after that she became involved at the state level as the LAF liaison.
 At that time she also served on state nominating committees.
 While she was working for AAUW NC the state went through a structure change and she served as co administrator with Karla Atkinson in the pilot year of the new structure.
 Her most recent work at the state level was the revision of the state bylaws to reflect the new structure.
 During this time Lill became a dual member of the Tar Heel branch.
-For the fiscal years 2013-14 and 2014-15 she was elected to the THB Board of Directors and worked with membership.
+For the fiscal years 2013-14 and 2014-15 she was elected to the THB Board of Directors.

 Candidate for Treasurer: Nancy Shoemaker

-Nancy, who co-founded the branch and served on its board until June 30, 2014, wishes to rejoin the board as treasurer in 2015.
+Nancy, who co-founded the branch and served on its board until 2014, rejoined the board as treasurer in 2015.
 She is standing for re-election.
 She believes that the branch model is a good one to connect members who live far from community-based branches or for whom community-based branches are not a good “fit”.
 She hopes that during this term she can advocate to the national organization to simplify and streamline dues processing (we’re not there yet), as well as find someone willing to train as the next treasurer with that simplified model.

-She also serves as AAUW NC web manager as well as helping in other capacities at the state level and supporting a few online, nationwide AAUW communities.
-She is a member of the Raleigh/Wake County branch as well as five other state-wide virtual branches.
+She serves as AAUW NC web manager, as past state president helps in other capacities at the state level, and supports a few online, nationwide AAUW communities.
+She is a member of ten other branches (six of them virtual).
 Her academic background is in mathematics, and her professional life has been spent in a variety of computer support/consulting roles.
 She lives in Wake County with her husband.

 Candidates for Directors at Large

 Virginia Adamson joined AAUW in 2013.
 She is a native of Alabama and has called North Carolina home for more than half her life.
 Virginia received her Bachelor of Science in Engineering from the University of Alabama at Birmingham in 1979.
-She works for the Volvo Group as a Senior Business Consultant focused on Operational Planning and Manufacturing.
+She works for the Volvo Group as a Senior Business Consultant focused on Operations and Manufacturing.
 Her tenure with Volvo spans more than 30 years with experience ranging from product development to business and strategy development.
-Although based in Greensboro, NC, she has also worked and lived in Göteborg and Umeå in Sweden.
+Although based in Greensboro, NC, she has worked and lived in Göteborg and Umeå in Sweden.
 She enjoys working virtually with many of her colleagues worldwide.
 She is a Certified Supply Chain Professional (CSCP) from APICS.

 Virginia is a Past President of North Carolina Business and Professional Women (BPW/NC) and has served as Treasurer and President of BPW of the Triad.
 She currently serves as the Parliamentarian of BPW/NC and Co-Treasurer of BPW of the Triad.
 She is also a member of the Women’s Forum of NC.
 The ERA and Equal Pay are her passions.
 She is a Start Smart facilitator and has volunteered for Tech Savvy with AAUW/Greensboro.
-When not advocating for women and their families, she loves living on the farm with her husband Michael where gardening, weaving and reading are her favorite pastimes.
+When not advocating for women and their families, she loves living on the farm with her husband Michael where gardening and weaving are her favorite pastimes.